20 Best Things to Do in Trier, Germany

 Although the upper part has been reconstructed twice, the supporting pillars are still old Roman structures that have withstood several centuries.

-The old bridge still stands as an important and well-preserved historical site and is recognized as a UNESCO World Heritage Site.
+The Roman bridge still stands as an important and well-preserved historical site and is recognized as a UNESCO World Heritage Site.

-Perhaps Trier's most well-known landmark is the beautiful Moselle River, along the banks of which this historical city thrives.
+Perhaps Trier's most well-known landmark is the beautiful Moselle, along the banks of which this historical city thrives.

 Taking a boat ride across the stretch of this river is the perfect way to view the city's stunning landscape.